Sensor Dosimeter-Radiometer DR-20

 - Yellow D105 1-Wire - connect to the terminal (4)

-- Green TX UART - used for third-party devices
+- Green TX UART - not used with D105, only used for third-party devices

 Dashboard and widget settings